 From the recipe for success of any language learning endeavour: 🚀

 - interactions with French speakers

-- listening to music, learn lyrics by heart, listening them again and singing them out loud 🎤;
+- listening to music, learning lyrics by heart, listening to them again and singing them out loud 🎤;

 - watch movies and series with subtitles, be dubbed or original, it’s irrelevant;